biopragmatics/bioregistry/exports/contexts/README.md

   Team may assign two maintainers at their discretion and then abdicate its responsibility as the maintainer of the context.
 It is advised not to re-assign previous maintainers who abdicated responsibility.

-- Changes to the Prescriptive Context Governance must be solicited via the Bioregistry's public issue tracker and approved by the Bioregistry Review Team.
+#### Removing a context

+- In general, contexts should not be deleted.
+- Contexts that are created then immediately abandoned are subject to removal

 ### How to Edit

 The `contexts.json` file can be edited in the following ways:

 1. Click [here](https://github.com/biopragmatics/bioregistry/edit/main/src/bioregistry/data/collections.json)
    to edit on GitHub.
-This will automatically create a fork and prompt you to issue a pull request - just press the green buttons.
+This will automatically create a fork and prompt you to issue a pull request (just press the green buttons).
 2. Make a fork and issue a pull request.
 3. Open an issue.